netscaler/cloud-native-getting-started/servicegraph/README.md

 The Citrix ADC appliance needs to have system user account (non-default) with certain privileges so that Citrix ingress controller (CIC) can configure the Citrix ADC VPX.
 For instructions to create the system user account on Citrix ADC, see [Create System User Account for CIC in Citrix ADC](#create-system-user-account-for-cic-in-citrix-adc).

-You can pass user name and password using Kubernetes secrets.
 Create a Kubernetes secret for the user name and password using the following command:

     kubectl create secret generic nslogin --from-literal=username='cic' --from-literal=password='mypassword'